 - Knowing the exact species will help determine the best plan of attack and most effective formulation of Combat® Baits and Gels

-- Remove food and water sources cockroaches may be living on
+- Remove food and water sources cockroaches

 - Fix leaky pipes, faucets, toilets and other plumbing problems